Key takeaways

 Here are two potential strategies to consider when using the lifetime exemption.
 Discuss these strategies with your tax and legal advisors to determine which is best suited to your situation.

-• During your lifetime, you make a gift of up to $13.61 million into a trust that ultimately distributes assets to your grandchildren, sheltering projected appreciation for future generations.
+• During your lifetime, you make a gift of up to the current lifetime exemption amount ($13.61 million in 2024/$13.99 million in 2025) into a trust that ultimately distributes assets to your grandchildren, sheltering projected appreciation for future generations.

-• At your death, you may leave up to $13.61 million in lifetime trusts for your children.
-At your children’s deaths, the trusts’ $13.61 million (plus any appreciation) passes to your grandchildren without incurring a GST tax or estate tax.
+• At your death, you may leave up to the current exemption amount in lifetime trusts for your children.
+At your children’s deaths, that amount (plus any appreciation) passes to your grandchildren without incurring a GST tax or estate tax.

 The federal estate, gift and GST tax exemptions are unified and indexed for inflation in future years.
 There is one important difference, however.
 With an estate tax, the unused exemption of the first spouse to die can be added to the surviving spouse’s personal exemption.
 The same flexibility does not apply to the GST exemption.
 Any of the GST exemption unused at your death is lost.